daaavid/SwiftHandlerKit/README.md

 }.add(to: view)
 ```

+Take a peek into `SwiftHandlerKit.swift` if you want to know more about how it works.
+It's very short and pretty simple! :^)

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.